 WeVPN Review – Final Words

 It’s time to conclude this review with a few words about the VPN and to answer the question you’ve all been waiting for.
 WeVPN offers a lot for a cheap price.
-It has security, privacy, and unblocks all major streaming services.
+It has security and privacy and unblocks all major streaming services.

 Also, they have an outstanding support team and creative app design.
 Do we recommend it?
 For the price and the features that come along with it, definitely.

-However, the VPN is still new, the server network is still relatively small, which doesn’t give WeVPN the chance to be on the level of other leading companies on the market.
+However, the VPN is still new, and the server network is still relatively small, which doesn’t give WeVPN a chance to be on the level of other leading companies on the market.